department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/initiatives/community-care-direct-scheduling/research/2024-06 Community Care Self-Scheduling - Usability and Concept Testing/conversation-guide.md

 [ONLINE SCHEDULING FILTER]

-- _If online scheduling option was not mentioned:_ And what about the third filter on the screen? what does that mean to you?
+- _If online scheduling option was not mentioned:_ And what about the third filter on the screen?
+What does that mean to you?

 - _If not yet mentioned:_ And, if the provider you knew you wanted to schedule with did NOT have online scheduling, would you still expect to find information on that provider in this tool?
     - _If yes:_ What information would you expect to find for that provider?